knhakan/secretescapes/README.md

 contains `COPY target/paymentapp-0.0.1-SNAPSHOT.jar paymentapp-service.jar` command.
 If the user wants to customise naming or path, he/she should simply change the paths and the namings as desired in this command, as well.

+## Setting up Frontend

+You must have node installed in your system.
+Go to directory *secretescapes-webapp* and run the code `npm install`

+Once the installation is completed, run
+ `npm start`
+The application will be up in localhost:3000